 Please require your students to dress for the outdoors and for the forecasted weather.
 This means that they should have sturdy walking shoes, not sandals or their good sneakers.
 Additional preparation includes sunblock, bug spray and water bottles.
 A dry change of clothing for the ride home, a hat, or layered clothing should also be considered.
-Students who are uncomfortable may have greater difficulty in learning from their trip.
+Students who are uncomfortable will not be learning anything new at Gettysburg.